Ai Se Eu Te Pego: Initial versions

-Michel Teló version
+Michel Teló's version

 Antônio Dyggs, who co-wrote the song, realized it could become a national hit in Brazil and offered it for a release by Brazilian singer Michel Teló.
 The result was a hit in Brazil, Latin America and Europe.

-Teló's version of the song became a hit in Brazil, reaching No. 1.
-Later, the song also reached No. 1 in 23 countries in Europe and Latin America.
-In the United States, the single topped both the Billboard Hot Latin Songs and Latin Pop Airplay charts and peaked at No. 81 on the Billboard Hot 100, making Teló the sixth Brazilian act to enter the latter.
+Teló's version of the song became a hit in Brazil, reaching number one.
+Later, the song also reached number one in 23 countries in Europe and Latin America.
+In the United States, the single topped both the Billboard Hot Latin Songs and Latin Pop Airplay charts and peaked at No. 81 on the Billboard Hot 100, making Teló the eighth Brazilian act to enter the latter.

 "Ai Se Eu Te Pego" was the sixth best-selling single of 2012 worldwide with over 7.2 million in sales that year, placing it on the list of best-selling singles of all time.
 The single has become the most downloaded digital track in Germany since 2006.
 As of July 2014, it is the 90th best-selling single of the 21st century in France, with 308,000 units sold.
 The official YouTube video has over a billion views as of April 2022.

 This version was nominated for Best Brazilian Song at the 2012 Latin Grammy Awards, but lost out to "Querido Diário" by Chico Buarque.

 This song also featured as soundtrack in Konami football video game, Pro Evolution Soccer 2013.